Escape over a saddle by coloured noise: theory and numerics

 The stated theorem provides a LDP for paths.
 We are interested in probability of transition, regardless of the path.
 The probability to hit (close to) the saddle also fulfils an LDP via a ``contraction principle'' \cite{contracting}, where the rate function is given by the minimum over all paths that reach the saddle.
 The only required ingredient is that the mapping from path to endpoint is continuous (which it is), the rest follows directly via contraction. \\

-As a consequence, LDT replaces the ineffective rare event sampling problem with a deterministic optimisation problem to compute the minimiser $\phi^*$ of $S$.
-This reframing has multiple advantages: (i) the computational cost is roughly independent of the rareness of the event, whereas direct sampling of rare events becomes typically exponentially harder in the tails, (ii) the action at the minimum allows to quantify the tail scaling of the expected waiting time to observe the event, and its explicit dependence on the noise strength is known, and (iii) the trajectory $\phi^*$ itself represents the most likely way the rare transition is realized, allowing to identify physical mechanisms responsible for, or involved in, the transition. \\
+As a consequence, LDT replaces the ineffective rare event sampling problem with a deterministic optimisation problem to compute the minimum action value $S^*$.
+Under the assumption of a good rate function \cite{bookDS}, this minimum is attained by at least one optimal transition path $\phi^*$ (though not necessarily unique).
+This reframing has multiple advantages: (i) the computational cost is roughly independent of the rareness of the event, whereas direct sampling of rare events becomes typically exponentially harder in the tails, (ii) the action at the minimum allows to quantify the tail scaling of the expected waiting time to observe the event, and its explicit dependence on the noise strength is known, and (iii) the minimising trajectory $\phi^*$ (possibly non-unique) represents the most likely way the rare transition is realized, allowing to identify physical mechanisms responsible for, or involved in, the transition. \\